stephenbfroehlich/covid_19_us_state_growth_anim/README.md

 ![](covid_death_h_anim.gif)

-<font size="1">*Last updated at 2020-03-29 17:23:55 MDT.*</font>
+<font size="1">*Last updated at 2020-03-29 18:07:54 MDT.*</font>

 Again, for interpretation when the data are noisy like this, remember that it is low *slope* that is good more than low *position*.
-However, any decreased in slope over time indicate that health systems are getting better at preventing deaths.
+However, any decrease in slope over time indicate that health systems are getting better at preventing deaths.
 Any increases in slope mean that treatments are becoming less effective for some reason.